 Section 2.
 Eligibility.
 Eligibility for all regular, full-time Employees commences as of their first day of employment.
-Regular, part-time Employees are eligible for holiday pay on a pro-rated basis according to the terms outlined in this Agreement.
-Refer to the Letter of Understanding for administrative clarification.
+Regular, part-time Employees are eligible for holiday pay on a pro-rated basis.
 Limited term Employees and those on layoff or leaves of absence are not eligible for holiday pay.

 Section 3.
 Employees working on a Holiday.
 Any Employee scheduled to work on a holiday shall be paid two (2) times the Employee's regular rate of pay for the number of hours worked.
+In the event an Employee substitutes a holiday as provided in Section 1, they shall receive pay as provided in this Section if they are scheduled to work on the substituted holiday, but not if they are scheduled to work on the original holiday.